Back to Artists

 Where can I sell my prints?

-This can be Galleries, Art Shows, Pop-ups, events, online.
+This can be at Galleries, Art Shows, Pop-ups, events, online.
 In fact, anywhere where people are likely to buy them.
 The first step is to enable people to see your work.

 How much 'white border do you allow?